OctopusDeploy/docs/docs/infrastructure/environments/index.md

 If you're working with a large number of environments and deployment targets, the infrastructure tab makes it easy to sort, filter, and view your environments.

 ![](environments.png "width=500")

-To edit individual environments, click the overflow menu for that environment.
-From here, it is possible to edit the environment, description, select [guided failure mode](/docs/infrastructure/environments/index.md#Environments-Guidedfailures), or delete the environment.

 ### Sorting Your Environments {#Environments-Environmentordering}